CS2103AUG2016-W15-C3/addressbook-level4/docs/UserGuide.md

 Example: `find` violin, then `delete` 1<br>
 This deletes the 1st task in the results of the find command.

+#### Marking a task as completed: `done`
+To mark a task as done, use the `done` command.
+This command removes the task from uncompleted list and adds to completed tasks.<br>
+Format: `done` INDEX<br>

+Example: `done` 1<b>
+This adds the 1st task as completed.<br>

 #### Editing a task : `edit`
 To edit a task, use the `edit` command.
 This command edits the task at a specified INDEX.
 The index refers to the index number shown in the most recent listing.<br>
 Format: `edit INDEX NEWTASK`<br>
  <br> <img src="images/editCmd.png" width="600"> </br>
 Picture 7: `edit` 2 schedule meeting on wednesday: edits the 2nd task in Taskell to "schedule meeting on wednesday."

-#### Saving the information in Taskell
+#### Saving the information in cloud syncing folder

-Specify the path of a new folder to store the data file of Taskell.
+Specify the path of a folder to store the data file of Taskell.
 The user should have permissions to access the folder.<br>
 Format: `save` /FOLDERPATH<br>
 Example: `save` f/Dropbox